Karthik482/Image_classification_using_pytorch/README.md

 # Image_classification_using_pytorch

-The Aim of this project was to classify images present in FahionMNIST with their probabilities.
+This project aimed to classify images present in FahionMNIST with their probabilities.

-Number of epoches was set to 5.
-With increase in number of epoches we can see much lower training and test loss but we have compramise with computation time.
+The number of epochs was set to 10.
+With an increase in the number of epochs we can see much lower training and test loss and higher accuracy but we have compromise with computation time.

-The neural Network has 2 hidden layers and 10 output values(10 features).
-For both hidden Layers we followed Relu activation function and for output layer we used log softmax function.
+The neural network has 2 hidden layers and 10 output values(10 features).
+For both hidden Layers we followed the Relu activation function and for the output layer we used log softmax function.

 We have set backpropagation through Adam optimizer and to ovoid overfit we have set dropout function.